Virtualization Meaning – The Basic of Virtualization machine

 - Lowers your downtime

-let’s say, that this bare metal server goes out unexpectedly, with the fact that you can move virtual machines from one hypervisor to another on a different physical server.
+let’s say, that this bare metal server goes out unexpectedly, with the fact that you can move VM from one hypervisor to another on a different physical server.

 Means, that you have a great backup plan in place.